damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ## Values<a name="values"></a>

-We value results, transparency, sharing, freedom, efficiency, frugality, collaboration, directness, kindness, diversity, quirkiness, boring solutions, and interesting people:
+We value results, transparency, sharing, freedom, efficiency, frugality, collaboration, directness, kindness, diversity, quirkiness, boring solutions, and quirkiness:

 1. Results: We care about what you achieve; the code you shipped, the user you made happy, and the team member you helped.
 Do not compete by proclaiming how many